alexdrymonitis/pyo-bela/README.md

     mkdir pyo
     mkdir pyo/dist

-Then copy the Pyo wheel from you computer to this directory with (this command must be typed from your computer, not the Bela):
+Then copy the Pyo wheel from your computer to this directory with (this command must be typed from your computer, not the Bela):

     scp pyo-1.0.6-cp311-cp311-linux_aarch64.whl root@bela.local:/root/Bela/pyo/dist